 Some publishers we work with choose to make all links point to the subscription page, while others, usually with a metered paywall, link to individual articles in an attempt to use those credits up so that the user is reminded over and over how much they read the content and decide to subscribe on their own, that the subscription is worth their investment.
 It’s an important test for any publisher sending Previews.

 In addition to these sections, we follow best-practices from our best-performing Previews in mind, which we detail in our article, How to Write a Library Preview That Converts.
-Next, let’s talk about sponsor-driven advertorials.
+For the next part of this advertorial definition, let’s talk about sponsor-driven advertorials.

 Sponsor-Driven Advertorial Definition

 In 1980 when our CEO Don Nicholas worked at Sacramento Magazine, the “special advertising section” was the ultimate advertising definition.

 As a young sales rep, his territory for this section was Napa Valley (sounds terrible, doesn’t it?).
 He learned quickly that he could put together 16-20 page “special advertising sections” and get companies to create the content for him.
 He had wineries, hotels and restaurants on one side supplying him with copy, and on the other side he had an editor-in-chief telling him what he couldn’t do.